Does A Power Of Attorney Need To Be Notarized In Canada?

 Two common questions we get asked include, “Does my power of attorney need to be notarized?” and “How can I notarize my power of attorney documents?”

-Similar to a legal last will and testament, you do not need to have your power of attorney documents notarized for them to be legal.
+Similar to a legal last will and testament, you do not need to have your power of attorney documents notarized for them to be legal and accepted by banks and other organizations.
 This applies to power of attorney documents in all provinces in Canada.
 However, there are a couple instances where you may want to include a notary.

 What Makes My Power Of Attorney Documents Legal?